North–South Commuter Railway

-The North–South Commuter Railway (Note: Daambakal Pangmananakay na Pahilaga–Timog; Dalang Bakal ning Pamanyakeng Papangulu–Mauli; Ferrocarril de Cercanías Norte-Sur) (NSCR), also known as the Clark–Calamba Railway, is a 147 km commuter rail system under construction on the island of Luzon in the Philippines.
+The North–South Commuter Railway (Note: Daambakal Pangmananakay na Pahilaga–Timog; Dalang Bakal ning Pamanyakeng Papangulu–Mauli) (NSCR), also known as the Clark–Calamba Railway, is a 147 km commuter rail system under construction on the island of Luzon in the Philippines.
 Running from New Clark City in Capas, Tarlac, to Calamba, Laguna, with 36 stations and four services, the railway is designed to improve connectivity within the Greater Manila Area and will be integrated with the railway network in the region.

 Originally planned in the 1990s, the railway project has had a tumultuous history, being repeatedly halted and restarted for various reasons.
 The first proposals were the 32 km "Manila–Clark rapid railway" with Spain in the 1990s, alongside the "Manila–Calabarzon Express".
 During the 2000s, the Northrail project with China was initiated but discontinued in 2011 due to allegations of overpricing.
 The railway's current incarnation began development in 2013.
 The project's initial phase was approved in 2015, and construction began in 2019.